Castle of Pombal: Architecture

 The rural castle is located on an elevated hilltop overlooking the town of Pombal, on the right margin of the River Arunca.
 Alongside its accessway is also located the town's main cemetery.

-The structure, in the form of a shield, is encircled by walls and chemin de ronde, broken by prismatic merlons and reinforced at its vertices and regular intervals by rectangular cubels.
+The structure, in the form of a shield, is encircled by walls and chemin de ronde, broken by prismatic merlons and reinforced at its vertices and regular intervals by rectangular turrets.
 The principal wall is broken by two arched doors: one to the southeast between towers, and another larger door to the northwest, surmounted by a royal coat-of-arms, between armillary sphere and Christian cross.

 Carved on the left-side of the ashlar wall, of the tunnel entrance is an eroded inscription carved into rock, with decorated frame.
 Approximately 50 × 66 cm, and sculpted in a square 20th century typeface, the plaque reads: A HISTÓRIA DESTE CASTELO FOI RECORDADA COM GRATIDÃO PELOS PORTUGUESES DE 1940 (The History of the Castle was Recorded with Gratitude by the Portuguese of 1940).
 A comparable inscription is found on the right-side of the southeast ashlar wall entrance, consisting of a semi-eroded plaque 31 × 105 cm, with the words: PATRIMÓNIO DO ESTADO.
 PRAÇA DE ARMAS (Patrimony of the State.
 Military Square).

 The keep tower is a rectangular two-storey structure above a sloping base, close to the southeast gate.
 This dungeon was later transformed into an exhibition hall for the castle.
 In the castle courtyard are the visible foundations of other dependencies, as well as the holes of the cistern.